Argentina

 Wondering about the best time to visit Argentina?
 It’s a question that deserves careful consideration of the location, seasonal climate, and popularity of other travelers.

 Argentina is a huge country, with latitudes from the tropical to the sub-Arctic.
 Each destination has something to offer throughout the year.
 Remember that seasons are reversed in the Southern Hemisphere.
 December, January, and March are the warmer months.
-The shoulder season months (October / November and April / May) have fewer visitors, a good climate, and better values.
+The shoulder season months (October / November and April / May) tend to have fewer visitors, a good climate, and better values.

 What language is spoken in Argentina?